MillieMD/agile_cli/docs/errors-and-warnings.md

 ## "Board does not exist"

-Given board does not exist, command will immediately terminate.
+Given board does not exist.
+Command will immediately terminate.